pedrodeparis/pedrodeparis/README.md

 - I am a former lawyer with a background in prestigious corporate environments, currently transitioning to data science.

 - I speak 4 languages!
-(English, Portuguese, French, and Spanish).em
+(English, Portuguese, French, and Spanish).

 - I've learned Python, SQL, Power BI and Excel!